The 2020 Census at a Glance

 What Has Been Completed Thus Far

-NVCOG and it’s member municipalities participated in the Local Update of Census Addresses (LUCA) Operation in the spring of 2018.
+NVCOG and its member municipalities participated in the Local Update of Census Addresses (LUCA) Operation in the spring of 2018.
 Only house and unit numbers with road and street names were used during this process.
-Over 5000 addresses within the NVCOG region were added to the Census Bureau’s database.
-The address verification process will occur in the autumn of 2019.
+In the spring of 2018, all of our municipalities participated in this process, with NVCOG completing the work for 17 and assisting the other two.
+NVCOG submitted 4932 housing units and made 1972 address corrections.

-This past spring, NVCOG participated in the Participant Statistical Areas Program (PSAP) to review and update selected statistical area boundaries for 2020 Census data tabulation following U.S. Census Bureau guidelines and criteria.
+In the spring of 2019, NVCOG participated in the Participant Statistical Areas Program (PSAP) to review and update selected statistical area boundaries for 2020 Census data tabulation, following U.S. Census Bureau guidelines and criteria.
 We created an online map showing existing boundaries and proposed boundary changes.

 Complete Count Committees